Jiyajiya21/BrazilianEcommerce-Olist-/README.md

 ## Dataset
 This is a well known dataset available from Kaggle.
-The dataset has information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
+The dataset has information of almost 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
 Its features allows viewing an order from multiple dimensions: from order status, price, payment and freight performance to customer location, product attributes and finally reviews written by customers.
 T